gihanpanapitiya/SWnet/README.md

 conda activate swnet
 ```

+For each of the following calculations use a seperate CANDLE_DATA_DIR

 ## Running the model using the original author's data
 Set the CANDLE_DATA_DIR and CUDA_VISIBLE_DEVICES environment variables.